jason-davey/studio/TECHNICAL_SPEC.md

 - **Genkit/AI:** `suggestHeroCopyFlow` called from client-side in Step 4.
 - **Datadog RUM:** Initialized in `layout.tsx`.
 - **Mermaid.js:** Used in `/admin/tech-spec` page to render diagrams client-side from Markdown.
+- **Data Transfer for Preview (`/landing-preview`):** Currently using `localStorage` to transfer simplified `HeroConfig` objects for A/B preview due to issues with full `PageBlueprint` objects causing "Request-URI Too Large" errors or `localStorage` read failures in the new tab.
+The intent is to pass full blueprints once data transfer is robust.

 ### 2.3.
 Workflow Overview (5-Step Accordion on `/`)
 - **Prerequisite:** User must be logged in.
 - **1. Step 1: Review Recommendations:** Upload `PageBlueprint` JSON.
 - **2. Step 2: Build & Preview Page:** Renders full landing page preview from `activePageBlueprint`, respecting `sectionVisibility`.
 - **3. Step 3: Adjust Content & Manage Blueprints:** Edit content for all sections of `activePageBlueprint`.
 Toggle visibility of each section.
 Save/Load full `PageBlueprint` configurations to/from local storage.
-- **4. Step 4: Configure A/B Test (Hero Section):** Configure Hero A/B variants, use AI, save/load local hero configs, preview on `/landing-preview`.
-(Future: Allow configuration of all sections for A/B testing to fully utilize `/landing-preview`'s capabilities).
+- **4. Step 4: Configure A/B Test (Hero Section):** Configure Hero A/B variants, use AI, save/load local hero configs, preview on `/landing-preview` (currently Hero-only preview).
 - **5. Step 5: Prepare for Deployment:** Guidance for Firebase.
 - **Global Fixed Top Bar:** Provides navigation ("Workflow", "Tech Spec" - for 'admin' role viewing as admin), user auth actions (Login/Register/Logout), admin view-switching toggle, and access to Guided Walkthrough (via `WelcomeModal`), Feedback (via `FeedbackModal`).